888-391-4324

 How Does a Reverse Mortgage Work in California?

-Reverse mortgages don’t require homeowners to make payments to the lender.
-Instead, it’s the other way around – hence the name.
+In California, reverse mortgages don't require homeowners to make payments to the lender.
+Instead, funds are provided directly to the borrower.

 The borrower can also choose how they’ll receive the funds.
 They also don’t need to pay more interest than the original owed amount or any upfront since the loan balance collects it.
 The best part is that you’ll also keep the home's title.